Background pattern

 • improve other signs and symptoms of polyarticular juvenile idiopathic arthritis

-2. What you need to know before starting to use ORENCIA
+2. What you need to know before you use ORENCIA

 Do not use ORENCIA

-• if you are allergicto abatacept or to any of the other components of this medication (listed in section6).
+• if you are allergicto abatacept or any of the other ingredients of this medicine (listed in section 6).

 • if you have a severe or uncontrolled infection, do not start treatment with ORENCIA.
 Having an infection could put you at risk due to the side effects of ORENCIA.